CarVac/3dPrintingGuide/Electronics/BedProbes.md

 If you have a large bed, meshing on a normal sensor can take quite a long time so this can be very desirable.
 Beacon is the gold standard, good to high temperatures, but it's fairly expensive.

+For delta printers, use nozzle probing of one type or another, since X/Y sensor offsets cannot be compensated for.

 ---

 This work is licensed under Creative Commons Attribution-ShareAlike 4.0 International